Sure Dividend

 Dover is a diversified global industrial manufacturer which provides equipment and components, consumable supplies, aftermarket parts, software and digital solutions to its customers.

-It has annual revenues of about $8.5 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Systems, Fueling Solutions, Pumps & Process Solutions, Imaging & Identification and Refrigeration & Food Equipment.
+It has annual revenues of nearly $9 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Systems, Fueling Solutions, Pumps & Process Solutions, Imaging & Identification and Refrigeration & Food Equipment.

 Source: Investor Presentation